SpaceXpanse/Roadmap/.github/ISSUE_TEMPLATE/general_issue.md

 ---
-name: General issue
+name: General
-about: Describe the issue here.
+about: Everything that has to be added to the roadmap.
 title: ''
 labels: ''
 assignees: ''